 CPAC 2013, scheduled for March 14-16 in Washington, where the group is based, draws some of the Republican Party’s most prominent members, many who espouse a free-market economy and smaller government.
 Scheduled speakers next month include: Mitt Romney, the defeated 2012 presidential candidate; U.S. House Majority Leader Eric Cantor; Wayne LaPierre, executive vice president of the National Rifle Association; and Carly Fiorina, the former Hewlett-Packard Co.
-(HPQ) chief executive and unsuccessful U.S. Senate candidate.
+(HPQ:US) chief executive and unsuccessful U.S. Senate candidate.

 Obama and Christie, a first-term Republican seeking re- election in November, toured the state together two days after the Oct.
 29 hurricane, and the two spoke on the phone almost daily for weeks.
 The most devastating Atlantic storm cost New Jersey $36.9 billion, about 16 percent more than its fiscal 2013 budget.

 The House and Senate ultimately approved a $60.2 billion emergency-spending bill for New York, New Jersey and Connecticut.

 The American Conservative Union, which sponsors the Washington event, wouldn’t say why Christie, who has been mentioned as a possible 2016 presidential candidate, wasn’t among a list of speakers scheduled for the meeting.